Genesis 43 – Joseph Meets His Brothers a Second Time

 4. (27-30) Joseph’s emotional meeting with Benjamin.

-Then he asked them about their well-being, and said, “Is your father well, the old man of whom you spoke?
-Is he still alive?”
-And they answered, “Your servant our father is in good health; he is still alive.”
-And they bowed their heads down and prostrated themselves.
 Then he lifted his eyes and saw his brother Benjamin, his mother’s son, and said, “Is this your younger brother of whom you spoke to me?”
 And he said, “God be gracious to you, my son.”
 Now his heart yearned for his brother; so Joseph made haste and sought somewhere to weep.
 And he went into his chamber and wept there.

 a.
 He asked them about their well-being: The mysterious Egyptian official had an unusual personal concern for these brothers and their family.
 Surely, he did not treat other grain purchasers this way.

 b.
-Now his heart yearned for his brother: Joseph was especially affected at meeting his only full brother, Benjamin, whom he last saw as only a small child.
+Now his heart yearned for his brother: Joseph was especially affected at meeting his only full brother, Benjamin, whom he last saw as a small child.
 He was so overcome with emotion that he went into his chamber and wept.
 He was sad and emotional because he never had a relationship with Benjamin.

 5. (31-32) The dinner tables are segregated.

-Then he washed his face and came out; and he restrained himself, and said, “Serve the bread.”
 So they set him a place by himself, and them by themselves, and the Egyptians who ate with him by themselves; because the Egyptians could not eat food with the Hebrews, for that is an abomination to the Egyptians.

 a.
 They set him a place by himself: Joseph did not eat with his brothers, because at the time, Egypt was one of the most racially separated societies on earth.
 They believed that Egyptians came from the gods, and all other people came from lesser origins.
-There was little social mixing with foreigners in the Egypt of Joseph’s day.
+There was little social mixing with foreigners in the Egypt of Joseph’s time.

 b.
 And the Egyptians who ate with him by themselves: The Egyptians would not eat with Joseph, much less the strangers from Canaan.
 Even with all his status and power, Joseph could still not eat with real Egyptians.